Building Inspections

 Building Inspectors will inspect your building activities to ensure they comply with the approved plans.
 Some consents will require several different inspections depending on the nature and purpose of the building.
 The number of inspections required will depend on the complexity of the building and the systems within it.

-Once your building consent has been granted and issued, we will send it to you either digitally in a convenient pack for storage on-site.
-It contains valuable information in addition to the building consent, such as the list of inspections that will be needed for your project.
+Once your building consent has been granted and issued, we will send it to your digitally, allowing you to book inspections.
+Your building consent contains valuable information, such as advice notes, conditions and the list of inspections that will be needed for your project.

 Building inspection waiting times